Drone-FYP2021-PolyU-EIE/GUI-Control-Node/README.md

 # dron_control_node
-this is a GUI for youe to control the px4 system drone
+this is a GUI for youe to control the px4 system drone on ROS
 ## Node ROS Topics
 ### Input of the Node
 `/mavros/local_position/pose`, `PoseStamped` get the currnte postion of the drone